langdon/summit-2015-lab-15812/labs/chapter1.md

 ###Docker and systemd

-* Check out the systemd unit file that starts Docker on our host and that it includes 3 EnvironmentFiles.
+* Check out the systemd unit file that starts Docker on our host and notice that it includes 3 EnvironmentFiles.
 These files tell Docker how the Docker daemon, storage and networking should be set up and configured.
 Take a look at those files too.
 Specifically, in the /etc/sysconfig/docker check out the registry settings.
 You may find it interesting that you can ADD_REGISTRY and BLOCK_REGISTRY.
 Think about the different use cases for that.

 ```